-5.2 The Calls Database
+5.3 The Caller Database

-To help you keep records of your talk show Assistant Producer 2.0 has a built "Caller Logging" feature.
+To help you keep records of your talk show Assistant Producer 3.5 has a built in "Caller Logging" feature.
 The Calls Database works as follows:

-1. Your phone screener enters information on each caller used on air.

-2. The information is displayed on the appropriate phone line for the Talent to use during the show.

-3. When each call is terminated (and their data clears from the display), the information for that caller is logged automatically to the database.
-In addition to the information entered by your phone screener, Assistant Producer will include:

-- The date the call was received.

-- The time the call was received.

-- The amount of time the caller was on hold.

-- The total elapsed time the caller was on your phone system.

-4. If your screener does not enter anything for a caller, the name field will contain "Unscreened caller".
+- 1. Your phone screener enters information on each caller used on air. - 2.
+The information is displayed on the appropriate phone line for the Talent to use during the show. - 3.
+When each call is terminated (and their data clears from the display), the information for that caller is logged automatically to the database.
+In addition to the information entered by your phone screener, Assistant Producer will include: - The date the call was received. - The time the call was received. - The line number the call was on. - Indication of whether the call was Inbound or Outbound. - The time the call was answered. - The amount of time the caller was on hold. - The amount of time the caller was on air. - The total elapsed time the caller was on your phone system. - 4.
+If your screener does not enter anything for a caller, the name field will contain "Unscreened caller".

-For ease of use and flexibility the database is stored in Microsoft Access compatible format.
-This allows you easily sort and edit the database easily using Microsoft Access.
+For ease of use and flexibility, the database is stored in Microsoft Access compatible format.
+This allows you to easily sort and edit the database easily using Microsoft Access.
 Microsoft Access will also allow you to convert the database to any other formats you wish to use.
 Any Microsoft Office product should allow you to view the database.